bonitasoft/bonita-doc/md/groovy-in-bonita.md

 ### Create a data model

 An advantage of Groovy over Java when implementing a data model is that accessor's methods are not required.
-In addition, it is possible to use annotations like [@Cannonical](http://docs.groovy-lang.org/2.4.16/html/gapi/groovy/transform/Canonical.html) to generate _toString()_, _equals_ and _hashCode_ methods.
+In addition, it is possible to use annotations like [@Canonical](http://docs.groovy-lang.org/2.4.16/html/gapi/groovy/transform/Canonical.html) to generate _toString_, _equals_ and _hashCode_ methods.

 To create a Groovy class, right click on your project, New > Groovy...